 Tips for Hiking at Kaaterskill Falls

-- Explore the area and have fun!
+- And as always, explore the area and have fun!

 Once you’re at the bottom of Kaaterskill Falls you can view the falls from a few different angles.
 This includes right up on the falls like the photo above or further down the runoff like the photo below.